davidlebruce/covid_vaccine_tweets/README.md

 ## Repository Contents
-- `data`: Folder contains data used in notebooks, mostly hidden in .gitignore due to file sizes
-- `images`: Folder contains graphs from EDA & modeling process and other graphics
-- `src`: Folder contains .py file
+-`data`: Folder contains data used in notebooks, mostly hidden in .gitignore due to file sizes -`images`: Folder contains graphs from EDA & modeling process and other graphics -`src`: Folder contains .py file
-- `.gitignore`: Contains hidden files including the original dataset
-- `01_web_scraping.ipynb`: Jupyter notebook where tweets are scraped
-- `02_cleaning.ipynb`: Jupyter notebook used for data cleaning
-- `03_EDA.ipynb`: Jupyter notebook for exploratory data analysis
-- `04_modeling.ipynb`: Jupyter notebook for modeling and results
-- `presentation.pdf`: Image of slide deck
+-`.gitignore`: Contains hidden files including the original dataset -`01_web_scraping.ipynb`: Jupyter notebook where tweets are scraped -`02_cleaning.ipynb`: Jupyter notebook used for data cleaning -`03_EDA.ipynb`: Jupyter notebook for exploratory data analysis -`04_modeling.ipynb`: Jupyter notebook for modeling and results -`presentation.pdf`: Image of slide deck